 - Resolving any outstanding balance owed to Molloy University resulting from a required return of unearned Title IV aid

 - Resolving any repayment to the U.S. Department of Education as a result of an overpayment of Title IV grant funds

 Additional information to consider when withdrawing:

 - If you are receiving federal financial aid and are withdrawing or taking a leave for one or two semesters off, your aid will be prorated based on your last date of attendance.
-If your aid changes, you will receive a revised award notification and a revised bill (See Molloy College Catalog - Bursar Section)
+If your aid changes, you will receive a revised award notification and a revised bill (See Molloy University Catalog - Bursar Section)

 - If you are receiving federal aid, it may be affected for the following semester due to Federal Academic Progress Requirements

 - If you are receiving state aid (Tuition Assistance Program -TAP), it may be affected the following semester due to State Academic Progress Requirements

 - If you have received or are receiving federal student loans, your Grace Period (6 months for most loans) will begin with the last day of attendance.
 As an example, if you are out of school for 3 months your Grace Period will be reduced by 3 months